qwaneu/qwaneu.github.io/_drafts/feature-toggles.md

 always want this - "where did that button move?' - even when they are agile developers or UX people.

-Feature toggles can help decouple delivery (moving changes to production) from release (enabling it for users), for example because what is meaningful for a user or customer comprises a bigger set of features.
+Feature toggles can help decouple delivery - moving changes to production - from release - enabling it for users - for example because what is meaningful for a user or customer comprises a bigger set of features.
 Another example is rolling out gradually.

-Feature toggles enable you to deliver at will, and removing releasing to users/customers as a bottleneck.

-As a result of decoupling, releasing something to specific users/stakeholders becomes a separate, independent business decision.
+**Feature toggles enable you to deliver at will**, and removing releasing to users or customers as a bottleneck.
+As a result of this decoupling, releasing something to specific users or stakeholders becomes a separate, independent business decision.

-Feature toggles can also help reduce the risk of 'bad' changes and reduce fear of releasing.
+Feature toggles can help reduce the risk of 'bad' changes and fear of releasing.
 If you can reduce the impact of releasing a feature to just one or a few users, it becomes less risky.
-It even allows a kind of rollback (switching off the feature toggle) when necessary.
+It even allows a kind of rollback when necessary - by switching off the feature toggle.

 ## Feature toggles hinder continuous integration

 Feature toggles come with trade-offs.
-They delay integration, so they tend to move us away from continuous integration.
+They delay integration, so they tend to move away from continuous integration.
 A risk of this is late feedback - you don't catch issues fast, because the issue is hidden behind the toggle.

 Creating automated tests for the system with and without the feature toggle enabled can help a lot.
-This does increase system complexity however, as it is more difficult to juggle two variations of a system in your mind.
+This does increase system complexity however, as it is more difficult to juggle two variations of the system in your mind.

 ## Other consequences

-Feature toggles introduce extra complexity in the code, either by adding some extra conditionals and variations of behaviour or by having some extra routing rules and configuration logic.
+Feature toggles introduce extra complexity in the code, either by adding extra conditionals and behaviour variations or by having extra routing rules and configuration logic.

 Feature toggles that span more than one component sharply increase cognitive load.
-It is much harder to reason over two components and how their different configurations interact than it is to reason about one component.
+It is much harder to reason over two or more components and how their different configurations interact, than it is to reason about one component.

 ## Combinatorial explosion